 Your choice of camera angle should ultimately reflect what kind of shot you’re trying to achieve.
 For instance, if you want to look big and tough, you might want whoever is taking the photo to crouch down and shoot you at an up angle.

-Generally speaking, though, people are most flattered by a camera angle that is at or slightly above eye level.
+Generally speaking, people are most flattered by a camera angle that is at or slightly above eye level.
+If you’re interested, we go super in-depth about all types of angles for every single body type and photo goal– here!

+We hired someone to test their knowledge from this article, test photos, and get feedback.
 Our demonstrator set up a tripod to hold his smartphone camera, turned on the camera timer, and practiced posing in his living room.
-Here are some results he got (from females, all ages):
+Here are some results he got (feedback is from females of all ages):

 Here are the individual scores it got from each person: